 These pants are made of durable polyester.
 The 2.5 layer waterproof laminate design ensures they are lightweight, but they can be less durable than rugged 3-layer or simple 2-layer fabrics.

 These pants are a serious bargain.
-If the were lighter and more packable, they would have given our Best Buy winner, the Marmot PreCip, a run for their money.
+If they were lighter and more packable, they would have given the best buy winner a run for the money.

 While we appreciated the stylish and comfortable REI Talusphere pants, they didn't make high marks in this review.
 If you don't need to carry them long distances on backpacking or climbing trips, however, they might be a good fit for you.
 They are great for hiking and walking around town in rainy climates, and hold up well to rain and wind, but also breathe well enough to be useful in milder weather.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More